Tartu JK Welco: Season 2015

-In the wake of 2015 season, the general assembly of MTÜ JK Welco decided to take a bold move and following the decision, all three teams managed by MTÜ JK Welco are competing under new name – Tartu JK Welco.
-Significant changes were done to coaching stuff and Siim Valtna took over as lone head coach, while his brother Mikk came back home and joined the proud Black-White Army on the field where he was given the privilege to be el capitan once again.
-Additionally, strong and experienced centre-back Lehar The Terminator Savikink and nimble target-man Hannes Tiru from FC Levadia joined the ranks and improved the quality of the team.
+In the wake of 2015 season, the general assembly of MTÜ JK Welco decided that all three teams managed by MTÜ JK Welco are competing under new name – Tartu JK Welco.
+Significant changes were also done in coaching and Siim Valtna took over as lone head coach, while his brother Mikk came back home and joined the proud Black-White Army on the field where he was given the privilege to be el capitan once again.
+Additionally, centre-back Lehar, Savikink and target-man Hannes Tiru from FC Levadia joined the ranks.

 The season, ended with 2nd place and Welco played for promotion to Esiliiga B. In the first leg Welco won Tallinna FC Puuma 5–0 and although in the second leg the team had to face 0–2 loss, Welco ensured a place in Esiliiga B.

 In 2015–16 Estonian Cup Welco made it to 1/16-final where the team faced Premium League team FC Flora.
 The game was played in Welco's homecourt in front of 747 spectators which set the record for recent years in Tartu – it was also Welco's record for home crowd.
 Welco lost the game to Flora 0–2.
 In Estonian Small Cup Welco made it to quarterfinal where FC Merkuur defeated Welco 4–1.